-The opening hole at the North Inch is a seemingly innocuous par 4 but with out of bounds lurking down the left side and several large trees to avoid on the right you can’t take your opening tee shot too lightly!
+The opening hole at the North Inch is a seemingly innocuous par 4 but with out of bounds lurking down the left side and several large trees to avoid on the right you can’t take your opening tee shot too lightly.
 At 372 yards from the Yellow tees, the hole requires a driver for most players.
-Add in some first tee nerves and any shot landing on the fairway should be seen as a success!
+Add in some first tee nerves and any shot landing on the fairway should be viewed as a success!

 The ideal line from the tee is the left side of the fairway to take advantage of the slight right to left slope which can kick your ball forward and onto a flat lie.
 Any shot up the right side can result in a hanging or downhill lie and a longer approach shot to the green.

-There are no bunkers to worry about on the first hole but that can make judging your approach shot difficult – top tip; it’s further than it looks so take an extra club!
+There are no bunkers to worry about on the first hole but that can make judging your approach shot difficult – top tip; it’s further than it looks so take an extra club.

 2nd hole – Kinnoull Hill

 From the 2nd tee take a moment to admire the view of Kinnoull Hill before trying to keep your tee shot down the left side avoiding the large tree to the right of the fairway.
 This gives you the best angle in for your second shot to the two tiered green.
-The green has a narrow opening and a bunker gathers anything short or left, so beware of any flags tucked away on the left side of the green!
-Aim for the middle/right of the green and give yourself a chance of a birdie putt!
+The green has a narrow opening and a bunker gathers anything short or left, so beware of any flags tucked away on the left side of the green.
+Aim for the middle/right of the green and give yourself a chance of a birdie putt.

 3rd hole – The Witches